Book of Sirach: Messianic interpretation by Christians

 Some Christians regard the chapter where Wisdom praises itself as containing Messianic prophecy.
 Sirach 24:34-35 reads "He appointed to David his servant to raise up of him a most mighty king, and sitting on the throne of glory for ever.
 Who filleth up wisdom as the Phison, and as the Tigris in the days of the new fruits" which Catholic scholars have seen as a prophecy about Jesus.

 Some Christians also see the catalogue of famous men in the Book of Sirach as containing several messianic references.
 The first occurs during the verses on David.
 Sirach 47:11 reads "The Lord took away his sins, and exalted his power for ever; he gave him the covenant of kings and a throne of glory in Israel."
 This references the covenant of 2 Samuel 7, which pointed toward the Messiah.
 "Power" (Hebrew qeren) is literally translated as 'horn'.
 This word is often used in a messianic and Davidic sense (e.g. Ezekiel 29:21, Psalms 132:17, Zechariah 6:12, Jeremiah 33:15).
 It is also used in the Benedictus to refer to Jesus ("and has raised up a horn of salvation for us in the house of his servant David").

-Another verse (47:22) that Christians interpret messianically begins by again referencing 2 Samuel 7.
+Another verse (Sirach 47:22) that Christians interpret messianically begins by again referencing 2 Samuel 7.
 This verse speaks of Solomon and goes on to say that David's line will continue forever.
 The verse ends stating that "he gave a remnant to Jacob, and to David a root of his stock".
 This references Isaiah's prophecy of the Messiah: "There shall come forth a shoot from the stump of Jesse, and a branch shall grow out of his roots"; and "In that day the root of Jesse shall stand as an ensign to the peoples; him shall the nations seek…" (Isaiah 11:1, 10).